johnboiles/obs-mac-virtualcam/README.md

 ## License

-As the goal of this repo is to eventually get merged into [obsproject/obs-studio](https://github.com/obsproject/obs-studio/) (or die because someone made a better implementation), the license for this code mirrors the GPLv2 license for that project.
+As the goal of this repo was to get merged into [obsproject/obs-studio](https://github.com/obsproject/obs-studio/), the license for this code mirrors the GPLv2 license for that project.